mineblock11/minedocs/docs/guides/totem.md

 Now, when we go in-game, we should have three totem items available from the tools tab of the creative inventory.
 They should change the weather on use.

 ![](/images/totem/rain-totem.gif)

+### What's next?

+Its up to you to add textures and a model to the totem!
+Go wild!